-I was craving something over the top – layers of peanut butter, chocolate, maybe some caramel, a nice pate brisee..or maybe a bar cookie..or..
+I was craving something extraordinary; layers of peanut butter, chocolate, maybe some caramel, a nice pate brisee..or maybe a bar cookie..or..

 SO – Yep, you’re going to bake something now, at 1 am.

-*Lisa gets up and heads to the kitchen to see what she has on hand to ‘create’ something that will satisfy her craving*
+I got up and headed to the kitchen to see what I had on hand to create something that would satisfy my crazy 1 am craving.

 SO- *yelling out* Well, at least save some for me!

 My first thought was a recipe I saved on the Godiva site several years ago.
 It was a peanut butter and chocolate tart with a layer of pecans in a honey caramel on the bottom.
 Alright, love the honey caramel, but pecans with my peanut butter and chocolate?
-ARE YOU KIDDING ME?
-It had to be peanuts, no IFS, ANDS or BUTS.
-I perused through my fridge and cabinets, throwing ingredients on the counter as if it was Doomsday, and I had to gather as much food as I could in a limited amount of time.
+No. It had to be peanuts.
+I perused my fridge and cabinets, throwing ingredients on the counter as if it were doomsday and I had to gather as much food as I could in a limited amount of time.
 I was on a mission, and I was going to be eating this within less than 2 hours..period.

-Once I gathered all the ingredients I needed, my kitchen looked like three aisles in the market.
+Once I gathered all the ingredients I needed, my kitchen looked like three aisles in the supermarket.
 Well, it was going to look worse than that in very a short amount of time.
 I know I’m going to regret this later, but damn, did I care at this point?
-A resounding NO echoed through my frontal lobes.
+A resounding NO echoed through my brain..

-Using the Godiva recipe as a base, as I can rarely leave a recipe as is unless it’s by a few select chefs that nail it every.single.time, I tied my hair up, topped it off with a *sniff* tragic Yankee cap (will be explained in an impending entry I keep putting off, but it’s inevitable), threw on an old chef’s coat and went to work.
+Using the Godiva recipe as a base, since I can rarely leave a recipe as is unless it’s by a few select chefs that nail it every.single.time, I tied my hair up, topped it off with a *sniff* tragic Yankee cap (will be explained in an impending entry I keep putting off, but it’s inevitable), threw on an old chef jacket a chef friend gave me, and went to work.

-I decided to use my own pate brisee recipe, ditch the pecans for peanuts, salted ones at that (as if I had a choice, that’s all I had), and not one, but TWO chocolate ganache toppings.
-I couldnt decide between milk, semisweet and bittersweet, but white chocolate was a definite.
+I used my own pate brisee recipe, ditched the pecans for peanuts, salted ones at that (as if I had a choice, that’s all I had), and not one, but TWO chocolate ganache toppings.
+I couldn’t decide between milk, semisweet and bittersweet, but white chocolate was a definite.
 Since white chocolate is so sweet (and isn’t really chocolate, I know, I know), milk chocolate might be too much in conjunction with it, so bittersweet would probably be the best option.
 However, peanut butter and bittersweet chocolate?
 I don’t know, maybe it’s just me, but I don’t think it’s a match made in palate heaven.
-OK, semisweet was probably the way to go, but milk chocolate kept pulling at my coat.
+OK, semisweet was probably the way to go, but milk chocolate kept pulling at my Yankee cap.

-I had Reese’s PB cups in mind, and although they do make a dark chocolate peanut butter cup, I definitely prefer the milk chocolate, by a mile or 20.
-Then again, my SO LOVES dark chocolate – WAIT *wiping thought from head as if it was an ink stain on cashmere*, this is MY TART!
+I had Reese’s PB cups in mind, and although they do make a dark chocolate peanut butter cup, I definitely prefer the milk chocolate by a mile or 20.
+Then again, my SO loooves dark chocolate – WAIT *wiping thought from head as if it was an ink stain on cashmere*, this is MY TART!
 He can’t have any, nor can anyone else!
 Hrmmph!

-Having said all that, THIS is MY peanut butter and chocolate craving (with caramel), with a little help from Godiva.
-Excuse the photos, as in my obsessed state, setting up any kind of pretty background was WAY too much of a distraction, and would take time away from my gorge (the next night no less).
+Having said all that, this is MY peanut butter and chocolate craving (with caramel), with a little help from Godiva.
+Excuse the photos, as in my obsessed state, setting up any kind of pretty background was way too much of a distraction and would have taken time away from my gorge.
 Heck, even focusing the camera and futzing with the settings was too much!